Ebonsignori/github-notifications-forwarder/README.md

 Requires:

 1. Access to a [Slack Bot](https://api.slack.com/bot-users) with proper `write` [permissions](https://api.slack.com/scopes) to the [destination](#destination) Slack channel or DM.
-2. A user-generated legacy [personal access token](https://github.com/settings/tokens) with the `notifications` scope enabled.
+2. A user-generated legacy [personal access token](https://github.com/settings/tokens) with the `notifications` scope enabled and any organization's SSO authorized.

 Forwarded notifications can be filtered by their [reason](#reason-filtering), [repository](#repository-filtering), [participation](#filter-only-participating), or [read status](#filter-only-unread).